Skip to main content

 EXACOR MgO panels made by Huber Engineered Woods are engineered to meet the fire[1] and sound rating[2] requirements for most multifamily and light commercial jobsites.

-EXACOR® subflooring and underlayment are backed by ICC-ES Evaluation Service Reports 4634 and 4635, respectively.
-These third-party reports confirm the panels have been tested to meet the rigors required for structural subfloor and floor underlayment panels.
-Some of the tested properties include structural capacities (when used as a subfloor), durability and flame spread resistance.
+EXACOR® underlayment is backed by ICC-ES Evaluation Service Reports 4634 and 4635, respectively.
+These third-party reports confirm the panels have been tested to meet the rigors required for floor underlayment panels.
+Some of the tested properties include durability and flame spread resistance.

 Finally, Huber Engineered Woods stands behind its products, offering top-quality customer service as well as EXACOR commercial warranties through its Enhanced Experience program.
 This program requires project registration and completion of a preconstruction meeting to qualify for enhanced warranty benefits.
 Details of the warranty program can be viewed online at HuberWood.com/Commercial-Warranties